 Governed by the Employee Retirement Income Security Act, retirement plans are divided during divorce using a court order called a Qualified Domestic Relations Order (QDRO).
 A QDRO allows money to be transferred to an ex-spouse’s account without immediate tax consequences and without early-withdrawal penalties.

-If you have questions about dividing your retirement accounts during divorce, feel free to contact Petrelli Previtera Schimmel at (215) 523-6900.
+If you have questions about dividing your retirement or investment accounts during divorce, feel free to contact Petrelli Previtera at 866-465-5395.